ARM-software/arm-trusted-firmware/docs/user-guide.md

     wants the timer registers to be saved and restored.

 *   `PLAT`: Choose a platform to build ARM Trusted Firmware for.
-The chosen platform name must be the name of one of the directories under the `plat/` directory other than `common`.
+The chosen platform name must be subdirectory of any depth under `plat/`, and must contain a platform makefile named `platform.mk`.

 *   `SPD`: Choose a Secure Payload Dispatcher component to be built into the Trusted Firmware.
 The value should be the path to the directory containing